- About Us

 How Specialized Formats Are Determined

-A team will select the format(s) needed for this student based on matching the student's needs and the instructional context needs with the features that can be manipulated in the specialized format(s).
+An Individual Education Plan (IEP) team will select the format(s) needed based on matching the student's needs and the instructional context needs with the features that can be manipulated in the specialized format(s).
 More than one may be needed and selected for the student.

 Acquiring Assistive Technology for AEM

-ABLE Tech can also provide technical assistance and training in how to correctly provide AEM.
+ABLE Tech can provide technical assistance and training in how to provide AEM.

 How do we ensure educational materials are produced in accessible formats?